-You can set the following variables using the Configuration Explorer GUI tool, or by editing the orbix3.cfg configuration file, or as environment variables:
+You can set the following variables using the Configuration Explorer GUI tool, or by editing the common.cfg configuration file.
+Alternatively, you can modify the configuration variables at runtime using the SetConfigValue() series of APIs, and you must preface the configuration variable with "Orbix.", for example Orbix.IT_CONNECT_ATTEMPTS.